 Residence Education's mission is to create and facilitate diverse, inclusive, learning-centered communities that further the goals of the University.
 Our core values of social justice, restorative justice, inclusive community building, integrative learning, and shared leadership truly guide our everyday work.
 These philosophies are an important foundation that make a difference - The Michigan Difference.

 Potentially, more than one Hall Director position will be filled with this posting.
 Position offers may occur prior to the end date of this posting.
-This position will serve undergraduate populations.
-Please use your cover letter to outline your interest and experience, including specific populations all women, first year, upper division, etc. Applications to this posting will be reviewed on a rolling basis.
-Potentially, more than one Hall Director position will be filled with this posting.
-Position offers may occur prior to the end date of this posting.
+Please use your cover letter to outline your interest and experience, including specific populations: all women, first year, upper division, graduate and professional, etc. Applications to this posting will be reviewed on a rolling basis.

-The Hall Director position is essential to the core mission of University Housing.
+The Hall Director position is essential to the core mission of Michigan Housing.
 Hall Directors provide leadership to the residential operations in a way that maintains positive, multicultural, and learning-centered communities.
 The Hall Director may supervise a full time Community Center Manager and several paraprofessional student staff in day-to-day operations with residents, collaborates with other building staff in the opening and closing of the building, conducts crisis intervention and response, which includes communication and promotion of University policies and procedures, amongst other responsibilities.
+There is a possibility that the Hall Director will work directly with a co-Hall Director.

 Co-manage student residences housing 200 – 1,300 residents, collaborating with facilities services, dining services, living learning communities, building security, contracts and assignments, information technology, and other campus partners.
 Collaborate with Leadership Team members to open and close the halls.
 Make recommendations for facility upgrades and room designations.
 Responsible for Programming & Training and Community Center operational budgets averaging $10,500.
 Participate in departmental and division-wide committees.
 Participate and/or lead weekly meetings, including building, resident staff, leadership team, and one-on-one meetings with supervisor.
 Prepare periodic and annual reports.
-Provide resources and referrals for students and family members with questions that may be both personal and academic in nature.
+Serve as a point-person to make referrals and provide resources and referrals for students and support network persons as appropriate.

 20% Student Development Educator:

-Enhance student learning and development across all Student Life collective impact areas including leadership, diversity, health and wellness, community engagement, and service learning.
-Lead residence operations in a way that creates and maintains a positive, multicultural, learner-centered community embracing Residence Education's Community Development Model, Social Justice and Restorative Justice.
 Promote, encourage, and reward student learning, academic success, and co-curricular participation.
-Foster an atmosphere of respect for individual differences and community values.
+Hold meaningful one-on-one and small group resident interactions to engage & develop community, educate about restorative practices, and support diversity, equity, and inclusion in the community.
 Advise and support Housing student groups, including Hall and Multicultural councils.
-Encourage student safety and security.
-Communicate and promote University policy and procedures including the Community Living at Michigan (CLAM) and the Housing Student Conflict Resolution process.
-Support student learning through the student conduct and conflict resolution process.
+Communicate and promote University policy and procedures including the Community Living at Michigan (CLAM), the Statement, and the Housing Student Conflict Resolution process.
+Demonstrate and promote restorative practices throughout the residential communities.
+Support student learning through the conduct and conflict resolution process.
 Serve as a facilitator for ALA 421 class for all newly hired student staff.

 15% Crisis Response:

 Participate in a rotating duty schedule, providing on-call/on-duty emergency and crisis response for students and family members for an area that houses approximately 3,000 students.
-Provide facilitation for conflict resolution issues, assist students struggling with mental health and personal issues, and refer students to appropriate University and community resources.
+Provide facilitation for conflict resolution issues, assist students and refer students to appropriate University and community resources.
+Provide in-person response to critical incidents and maintain on-going student follow-up until reasonable care is provided.

 Master's degree in Student Affairs, Higher Education, College Student Personnel, or related field.